Call for Speakers

 If you would like to receive PAW call-for-speakers announcements and notifications as they arise for future PAW events, please provide your email address here:

-All speakers: Please read this call for speakers in its entirety before proceeding to the speaker proposal form (below).
+All Speakers and Panelists: Please read this call for speakers and panelists in its entirety before proceeding to the speaker proposal form (below).

 Software vendors: If you are a software vendor, read this restriction on speaking.

 Thank you for your interest in speaking at Predictive Analytics World for Government (PAWGOV).
-Before completing this form, please read the entire call for speakersinformation and instructions.
+Before completing this form, please read the entire call for speakers and panelists information and instructions.

 Predictive Analytics World – Government: September 18 & 19 in Washington, DC